COVID-19 and UK Enforcement Authorities

 On 30 March, the PRA issued a statement on its approach to VAR back-testing in the light of market volatility resulting from the COVID-19 outbreak.

 On 31 March, the PRA published letters sent to the seven largest UK systemically important deposit takers on dividend payments, share buybacks and cash bonuses.
 The letters included requests for the cancellation of any outstanding 2019 dividends, set out the PRA’s expectation that cash bonuses should not be paid to senior staff and indicated that the PRA was ready to use its supervisory powers if the banks concerned did not agree to the requests made.
 The letters were followed by a statement by the PRA later on 31 March reiterating the PRA’s expectations as set out in the letters and making clear that the Bank of England considers that banks have strong capital positions and that it is not expected that they will need to use the capital preserved in order to maintain adequate capital positions, but that the extra headroom provided by taking a sensible precautionary approach at this stage should help the banks support the economy.
+This was followed up on 23 April by a follow-up note to insurers responding to questions about internal assessments of loan creditworthiness and treatment of unrated assets.

 Also on 31 March, the PRA published a Dear CEO letter sent to UK insurers making clear that it expects boards considering distributions to shareholders or the level of variable remuneration awards to pay close attention to the need to protect policyholders and maintain safety and soundness.
+On 8 April, it published a statement welcoming the some insurance companies’ decisions to pause dividends.

 The Serious Fraud Office (SFO) has not yet published any specific guidance on aspects of how it proposes to conduct investigations or prosecutions during the outbreak.
 It has indicated that it is currently not able to deal with paper correspondence in a timely fashion and has invited correspondence by email (although it has issued a reminder that email is not entirely secure).